|Audience||Fleet Managers, Fleet Admins|

 Event Severity Overview

-When enabled, each video and speeding event will have one of the five available severity values (critical, high, medium, low) assigned.
+When enabled, video safety, braking and speeding events will have one of the five available severity values (critical, high, medium, low) assigned.

 |Severity||Speeding severity definition (based on average speed observed)|